Top 10 Most Dangerous Weather Events Ever Recorded

 8. Hurricane Katrina (2005)

-Katrina killed 1,392 people and, adjusted for inflation, caused over $201 billion in damage and till date still stands as the costliest weather disaster in United States history.
+Katrina killed 1,392 people and, adjusted for inflation, caused over $201 billion in damage, and still remains the costliest weather disaster in United States history.

 The storm reached 902 millibars at peak intensity, a powerful Category 5.
-But what brought about the real destruction was after landfall, when the poorly designed levee and floodwall system around New Orleans failed catastrophically.
+But what brought about the real destruction was the failure, after landfall, of the poorly designed levee and floodwall system around New Orleans.
 The flooding was not an act of God.
 It was an engineering failure.

 Katrina exposed failures at every level of government.
 Federal, state, and local agencies could not coordinate.
 Response was slow and chaotic.
 People died waiting for help that arrived too late or not at all.

 After Katrina, Congress passed the Post-Katrina Emergency Management Reform Act in 2006, which completely restructured FEMA.
 The reform focuses on shifting back to preparing for all kinds of disasters, not just terrorism, like after 9/11.
-Louisiana and Mississippi upgraded their building codes, while the Army Corps of Engineers poured billions into fixing and raising the levees around Lake Pontchartrain.
+Louisiana and Mississippi upgraded their building codes, while the Army Corps of Engineers spent billions to repair and raise the levees around Lake Pontchartrain.

 The takeaway was simple but stark: infrastructure isn’t optional.
-It doesn’t matter how rich a country is—if your levees can’t hold and your pumps don’t work when the water comes, people die, and cities drown.
+It doesn’t matter how rich a country is if its levees can’t hold and its pumps don’t work when the water comes, people die, and cities drown.

 9. Hurricane Harvey (2017)

-In the event of the disaster knows asthe hurricane harvey, wind was not the problem but water was.
-Harvey rapidly intensified to a Category 4 and then stalled over Texas for four days, demonstrating a new paradigm of hurricane danger.
+In the wake of Hurricane Harvey, wind was not the problem; water was.
+Harvey rapidly intensified to a Category 4 and then stalled over Texas for four days, showing a new paradigm of hurricane danger.

-Some areas received over 60 inches of rain, the highest storm total since reliable records began in the 1880s, which in the process made the catastrophic flooding destroy or damage more than 185,000 homes in Texas.
+Some areas received over 60 inches of rain, the highest storm total since reliable records began in the 1880s, which, in turn, caused catastrophic flooding that destroyed or damaged more than 185,000 homes in Texas.

 Direct deaths were relatively low at 107, but economic damage reached $125 billion.
 Harvey represented a fundamental shift: tropical cyclones are increasingly rainfall events rather than wind events.
 Climate change appears to be altering what makes hurricanes most dangerous.

-Harris County, Texas, responded by implementing new building codes specifically targeting flood resilience.
-In this new regulation, it was acknowledged that extreme rainfall will keep coming, and construction standards need to match that reality.
+Harris County, Texas, responded by implementing new building codes specifically intended to improve flood resilience.
+Under this new regulation, it was acknowledged that extreme rainfall will continue, and construction standards need to reflect that reality.

 10. The 1930s Dust Bowl